OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

       framework for the chosen language, showing that it correctly implements the specification for the function.
-    - Performs the specified operation in an efficient fashion, as determined through experiments that evaluate the function's performance in seconds or milliseconds.
+    - Performs the specified operation in an efficient fashion, as determined through experiments that evaluate the a components's performance in minutes, seconds, or milliseconds.
     - Correctly uses assignment statements, iteration constructs, conditional logic, function invocation, and function recursion in a way that passes the function's test suite, works efficiently, and conveys the intended